 Hotel Atwater was named in honor of Helen Atwater Wrigley, wife of Wrigley’s son Philip Knight Wrigley.
 This family legacy is reflected in nostalgic elements throughout the hotel, from bud vases filled with fragrant carnations to complimentary splits of sparkling wine in every room, tributes to Helen’s love of flowers and glass of bubbly she enjoyed every evening before bed.

 The new Hotel Atwater boasts island-inspired décor and updated amenities, all less than a block from the beach.
 The 95 guestrooms are bright and airy, with pops of bright coral and pale teal.
 The suites offer king beds, one and a half baths, a separate living space with a sleeper sofa, bar and desk, and views of the ocean, town of Avalon or mountains.
 Standard rooms offer king or queen beds.
-All rooms include high-tech modern comforts including digital concierge tablets, high-speed Wi-Fi and smart televisions.
+All rooms include high-tech modern comforts including high-speed Wi-Fi and smart televisions.

 A nod to Helen Atwater’s legendary hospitality, the hotel’s inviting lobby features welcoming seating areas to encourage conversation and draw guests in from the moment they arrive.
 Decorative elements including the original Wrigley family safe, books of family history and an accordion and harp to reflect Helen’s love of music.
 New fully-equipped meeting and event space allows for gatherings of up to 49 people.